summer school

 Guests

 Noemie Wyss is a vocal coach.
-For several years now, she has been combining her passion for singing, dance and nature at various workshops.
+For several years now, she has been combining her passion for singing, dance and nature in various workshops.
 She will guide us in vocal explorations throughout the week.

 Organizers